Checkpoints and Checkbooks: The Legal Implications of Tariffs on International Trade

 Customs Law: Tariffs at the Ports of Entry

+Trade policy implementation extends far beyond political decision-making to create complex operational challenges at ports of entry and throughout the supply chain.
 This panel will examine how tariff policies affect day-to-day Customs operations, the legal frameworks governing trade enforcement, and the practical challenges faced by customs brokers and importers navigating rapidly changing trade rules.
-Panelists will discuss compliance requirements, processing delays, classification disputes, valuation and origin disputes, and how changes in tariffs have transformed the landscape for customs professionals and industry practitioners working at the intersection of law and logistics.
+Panelists will discuss compliance requirements, processing delays; classification, value and origin disputes; and how changes in tariffs have transformed the landscape for customs professionals and industry practitioners working at the intersection of law and logistics.